Selective Population Protocols: Selective Population Protocols

-By the union bound the probability that in this chunk some agent interacts as the responder more than $10\ln n$ times is smaller than $n^{-70/11}$.
-Thus, for $n$ large enough and $11\eta/35<k$ the probability that at least half of $k$ chunks correspond to parallel time smaller than $\ln n$ does not exceed
+By the union bound the probability that in time $\ln n$ some agent interacts as the responder more than $10\ln n$ times is smaller than $n^{-70/11}$.
+Thus, for $n$ large enough and $11\eta/35<k,$ the probability that at least half of $k$ chunks correspond to time smaller than $\ln n$ does not exceed